dangoslen/dangoslen-me-site/content/blog/reflections-on-three-years-of-blogging.md

 ## Building Resources

 As I've been spending more and more time refining this idea of helping devs avoid burnout, I want to build more resources than just my blog.
-I've already been building some (very) small GitHub actions to help automate a few tasks, but I want to build even more.
+I've already been building some (very) small [GitHub] [Actions] to help automate a few tasks, but I want to build even more.
+There is a lot of room to improve the monotonous parts of even the best software development lifecycles.

 I have a few ideas for some e-books (yes, yes.
 I know everyone has an e-book) that I would give away and a few that I might charge for.
 A few topics swirling in my head are surviving your first year as a developer, practicing healthy code reviews, and how to set boundaries at work.
+I've struggled with those last two, so I hope I can offer some helpful insights.

-I'd also like to do more interviews in this regard.
+I'd also like to do more interviews around the idea of burnout.
 Not a podcast I don't think, but perhaps a newsletter where I interview devs who have experienced burnout.
 If you have a story about burnout that you think would help other devs, shoot me a message on LinkedIn or Twitter!
 I'd love to hear about it and see if this idea resonates with others.

 ---

+If you've made it this far - thank you!
+What a long one that was.
+I write all this because I want you, the reader, to know where I'm going to be focusing my attention in the future.
+I'm trying to help devs like you avoid burning out.
+I want to do that through continued writing about software engineering practices, sharing more of what I learn and build in public, and building a collection of additional resources for helping devs avoid burnout in a few sticky areas.

+Happy coding!